cloudinary-developers/build-a-mini-netflix/React/intro.md

 * How to add user authentication to your app
 * How to allow registered users of your app to upload short videos of about 20 - 30 seconds
-* How to make registered users view all the uploaded videos on your app on a dashboard
+* How to allow registered users view all the uploaded videos on your app on a dashboard
-* How to make users share any of the videos on your app on twitter
+* How to allow users share app videos on twitter
+* How to use the commandline

 **What you should already know**